ethereum/EIPs/EIPS/eip-draft-whisper.md

 ### Packet Format and Usage

-**Status** [`0`, `whisper_protocol_version`]
+**Status** [`0`]

-This packet contains two objects: integer (0x00) followed by integer (Whisper protocol version).
+This packet contains two objects: integer (0x00).
+Might be followed by some arbitrary data in future versions, which should be gracefully ignored for future compatibility.

-Informs a peer of the Whisper version.
 This message should be send after the initial handshake and prior to any other messages.

 **Messages** [`1`, `whisper_envelopes`]

-This packet contains two objects: integer (0x01) followed by a list of Whisper Envelopes.
+This packet contains two objects: integer (0x01) followed by a list (possibly empty) of Whisper Envelopes.

 This packet is used for sending the standard Whisper envelopes.